-They also retain more heat, are stronger against impacts.
-They’re cheaper in such sense that heating costs get lower with them.
+They also retain more heat, and stronger against impacts.
+They’re cheaper in the sense that heating costs get lower with them.
 So if you’re in cold climates that need frequent heating, these expensive multiwall polycarbonates will pay for themselves.

-Polycarbonates are more durable than fiberglasses.
+Polycarbonates are more durable than fiberglass.
 They offer up to 15+ years of lifespan.
 Though it is still not much as glass, it’s a great number considering how lesser they cost than glass.

-Use it without any hassle for 3 to 5 years then reinstall new poly.
+Use it without any hassle for 3 to 5 years then reinstall the new poly.
 The lifespan of polyethylene depends on the poly thickness and UV treatment used though.
-A difference in these properties also creates a difference in the lifespan of it.
+A difference in these properties also creates a difference in the lifespan.

-Single layer polyethylene film is good for simple cold frames.
-These type of covering is best suited for greenhouses that are used for starting seeds and other seasonal needs.
+Single-layer polyethylene film is good for simple cold frames.
+This type of coverage is best suited for greenhouses that are used for starting seeds and other seasonal needs.

-Despite these drawbacks, a Polyethylene’s low cost, efficient heat retention, high light transmission, ease of replacement have made it a favorite greenhouse covering option of commercial growers and nurserymen.
+Despite these drawbacks, Polyethylene’s low cost, efficient heat retention, high light transmission, ease of replacement have made it a favorite greenhouse covering option for commercial growers and nurserymen.

 All the polyethylene films are not great for greenhouse covering though.
-Polyethylene sold in many hardware stores are cheap and thin, which is not the best suit for greenhouses.
+Polyethylene sold in many hardware stores is cheap and thin, which is not the best suit for greenhouses.

-Polyethylene films that are made for greenhouses are specially coated for protection from UV (ultraviolet) rays, as UV harms unprotected film and make it last shorter.
+Polyethylene films that are made for greenhouses are specially coated for protection from UV (ultraviolet) rays, as UV harms unprotected film and reduces the durability.

-These polyethylenes have a little cost difference than normal films but influence a considerable difference in performance on your greenhouse.
+Polyethylene has a little cost difference than normal films but influences a considerable difference in performance in your greenhouse.
 So make sure you buy the specialized ones made for greenhouses.

-The common materials for greenhouse frames are galvanized steel, aluminum, wood, plastic etc. Just like the covering, they have their own advantages and disadvantages, and there’s no considerable ‘best’.
+The common materials for greenhouse frames are galvanized steel, aluminum, wood, plastic, etc. Just like the covering, they have their advantages and disadvantages, and there’s no considerable ‘best’.

 It depends a great deal upon what covering you want to use, for how long you want to use it, and where and how you will be using your greenhouse.

-Galvanized Steel: Like the polyethylene films, galvanized steel are favorite of commercials for frame material, as they are low in cost, comparatively longer lasting, and they require less framework (thanks to steel’s natural strength), which ensures less shadowing.
+Like polyethylene films, galvanized steel is favorite of commercials for frame material, as they are low in cost, comparatively long-lasting, and require less framework (thanks to steel’s natural strength), which ensures less shadowing.